automl/AutomlCup2023/README.md

 ## Datasets

 We have copied the starter kit code for each of the three phases of the competition and put them into `phase-1/`, `phase-2/` and `phase-3/` respectively.
-Each of these folders have `README.md` files containing instructions on how to download the datasets of that phase.
+Each of these folders have a `README.md` file containing instructions on how to download the datasets of that phase.
 Please follow these instructions.
 Additionally, you need to put the datasets in the `data/datasets/competition/<dataset_name>/` folders.
 For phase 2 you have to additionally execute
 ```sh
 python data/create_phase-2_splits.py --dataset <dataset name>
 ```
-to split the datasets into training and validation set.
+to split the datasets into training and validation sets.
 If you follow these instructions you would have two copies of all the datasets.
 You might want to avoid this by saving the datasets first into the `data/datasets/competition/<dataset_name>/` folders and then creating symlinks to the data folders in each phase.